-To ensure that the Bruce Nuclear Generating Station (BNGS) operated by Bruce Power does not adversely impact SON’s Aboriginal and Treaty Rights, the lands and waters of the SON Territory, and that employment and training opportunities are made available for SON band members.
+To ensure that the Bruce Nuclear Generating Station operated by Bruce Power does not adversely impact SON’s Aboriginal and Treaty Rights, the Land and Waters of the SON Territory, and that employment and training opportunities are made available for SON band members.

 To act as the single point of contact between Bruce Power and SON regarding a variety of technical and regulatory matters including, but not limited to:

 - Interactions with the environment

 - Impingement and entrainment

 - Thermal impacts